KohakuMoon/website/blog/posts/_posts/2024-01-01-Change log.md

 April 25th 2025
     Left work early so got to go to coffee and code a bit earlier.
 Goat had me walk thru a test site using html with inline css.
 He keeps showing me the same things and I hope he knows how appreciated he is.
 His help did indentify some issues with heirarchy and may have been interchangably using body and main.
 They do not work like that.
 I did a few changes after on my own.
 Site is still a broken mess but slowly improving.
 Keeping his napkin note in my laptop still as a reminder.

+April 26th 2025
+    More impromptu coffee and code.
 </div>